-It is recommended that clients receive enhanced communication on what to expect and the process involved.
+It is recommended that clients accessing the service as a result of an adverse event such as a hospital discharge receive enhanced communication on what to expect and the process involved.

 Clients and staff on some occasions expressed confusion as to the range and nature of available services from food services to hostels and beyond.
 It was reported that a city service map is being developed.